casbootuva/programmingProject/README.md

 	By doing this, a person owning a startup will know where to seek funding.

+A preliminary sketch of what the application will look like?

+	I added a screenshot of a type of graph that I want to make in the doc file.
+I also want to make a chloropleth map.
+	Furthermore I have not yet figured out exactly what visualisations I want to make.

 What data sets and data sources will you need, how you will get the data into the right form for your app?